Tone Wood Discussion

 Really, think about this a bit before you’re wowed by the Brazilian RW CG being sold for cheap.
 Or the Cocobolo, or the Honduran, or the Burmese RW….

 There is a reason.
-It will never be a good reason.
+It will never be a good one.

 TOPWOODS